bruce30262/bruce30262.github.io/_posts/2022-11-28-hitcon-ctf-2022-fourchain-browser.md

 - Chrome
 ---

-Fourchain is a series of pwn challenges created by me and Billy ( @st424204 ) for HITCON CTF 2022.
+Fourchain is a series of challenges created by me and Billy ( @st424204 ) for HITCON CTF 2022.
+The series consists of five pwnable challenges -- `Hole` ( V8 pwn ), `Sandbox` ( Chromium sandbox escaping ), `Kernel` ( Linux kernel LPE ), `Hypervisor` ( VirtualBox VM escaping ) and `One For All` ( From browser RCE to VM escape ).
+As you can see, challengers will have to pwn each service respectively, and create a fullchain exploits for all the vulnerable services in the final challenge.

 In this post I'll cover some details about the browser part of the challenge.
-I wouldn't call this a write-up since only some of them are about how to solve the challenges, the rest are just me rambling 😬.
+This won't be a full write-up since only some of them are about how to solve the challenges, the rest are just me rambling 😬.

-If you want to see the whole fullchain exploit, [here's the link](https://gist.github.com/bruce30262/e1db7ebfb17c4724c5aee8629fb25f27).
+If you want to see the whole browser fullchain exploit, [here's the link](https://gist.github.com/bruce30262/e1db7ebfb17c4724c5aee8629fb25f27).

 <!-- more -->